 As I didn’t have the time or the money to send myself on an international soiree (let alone pay for the child care and keep an eye on travel restrictions, yikes) to mark the special occasion, I still wanted to make a lasting memory given that this is an important birthday.
 After all, it’s a decade of increased confidence and wisdom where all of the hard work and initial decisions of youth seem to hit their stride.

-And thus, in a spur of a moment, I gathered my family and wisket them on a memorable trip to Edinburgh.
+And thus, in the spur of the moment, I gathered my family and wisket them on a memorable trip to Edinburgh.

 While I was still reluctant to plan future trips, I knew that boarding a plane for a short, 40-minute plane ride to Edinburgh, would be a great way to mark my Birthday especially as I had just received my third vaccine and felt safe enough to be exposed to other people in a fairly tight aeroplane.